 Here is an example flow of the usage of these tools.
 Just as an example…

-1. Web Analytics Tool shows very high and increasing bounce rate on a particular page that is getting tons of traffic
+Web Analytics tool shows very high and increasing bounce rate on a particular page that is getting tons of traffic

-3. Then analyst goes into the Heatmap tool and looks at ever aspect of the user engagement from mouse over, clicks, browser scrolls, and recordings on particular segments that engage with that page.
+The Heatmap tool looks at ever aspect of the user engagement from mouse over, clicks, browser scrolls, and recordings on particular segments that engage with that page.
 Hypotheses are created out of this analytical practice.

 After the A/B test was performed, marketers rolled out the new creative and reduced the bounce rate, and task completion rate increased by X. Satisfaction score went up, and everyone involved is heroes.